LClos/javascripts/README.md

 # javascripts
-Collection of javascripts for fun, embedded in html for ease of use.
+Collection of javascripts for fun, with html for ease of use.

+## Band Name Generator
+Generate music band names from common components

+Features of note:
+* uses JS functions, arrays, math.
+* imports JS file functionality into html.

 ## Snake Oil Name Generator
 Generate sciencey-sounding product market names